mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `timeout` is the timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.

 `email` is the email address of the Mesos domain name administrator.
 It is associated with the SOA record for the Mesos domain.
-The format is `mailbox-name.donain`, using a `.` instead of `@`.
+The format is `mailbox-name.domain`, using a `.` instead of `@`.
 For example, if the email address is `root@mesos-dns.mesos`, the `email` field should be `root.mesos-dns.mesos`.
 The default value is `root.mesos-dns.mesos`.